noelwelsh/noelwelsh.com/content/posts/2025-01-01-codata-interpreter-terminal.md

   def boldOn: Terminal = this.copy(bold = bold + 1)
   def boldOff: Terminal = this.copy(bold = bold - 1)
   def pushColor(c: String): Terminal = this.copy(color = c :: color)
-  // Only call this when we know there is a at least one color on the stack def popColor: Terminal = this.copy(color = color.tail) def peekColor: Option[String] = this.color.headOption }
+  // Only call this when we know there is at least one color on the stack def popColor: Terminal = this.copy(color = color.tail) def peekColor: Option[String] = this.color.headOption }